bitcoin-computer/bitcoin-computer-bitcore/docs/index.md

-# Bitcore v0.14
+# BitcoinCash.js v0.1

-## Principles
+## Bitcoin Cash

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Bitcoin Cash is the continuation of the Bitcoin project as peer-to-peer electronic cash for the Internet.

+Bitcoin Cash uses a different `SigHash` for transaction signatures.
+The implementation in BitcoinCash.js has been tested agains the original Bitcoin Cash test vectors (see sighash.json in `/test`).
+Modifications in script evaluation have not yet been implemented.

-To get started, just `npm install bitcore` or `bower install bitcore`.
+To get started, just `npm install --save bitcoincashjs` or `bower install bitcoincashjs`.

 # Documentation Index